wujinfen/PGH-Getaway-Crimes/README.md

-# Pittsburgh Getaway Crimes
+# Pittsburgh Getaway Crimes: Community Safety Analytics
-This project uses police arrest data and vehicle speed hump data from the Western Pennsylvania Regional Data Center to determine target neighborhoods in Allegheney County for getaway crimes.
+This project uses police arrest data and vehicle speedhump data from the Western Pennsylvania Regional Data Center (WPRDC) to determine target neighborhoods in Allegheney County (The City of Pittsburgh) for attempted getaway crimes.

 The project was completed in Jupyter Notebook and created with Python utilizing the Pandas data analysis framework, NumPy for mathematical operations, and matplotlib for embedded plots.
-Additionally, we used the positionstack API to calculate and estimate incident-to-crime locations.
+Additionally, we used the positionstack API to calculate and estimate incident-to-crime distances.

-## Community Safety Analytics: Identifying High-Risk Areas for Hit & Run Crimes
+See <pgh-getaway-analytics.ipynb>

+## Abstract

-Utilizing the Pittsburgh Speed Hump Data, it was found that the neighborhoods Overbrook, Stanton Heights, and Central Oakland all have the lowest speedhump count (of 1), making it the best neighborhood for criminals/ getaway drivers and implying that it is the worst neighborhoods for the general public in that respect.
-We also found that Squirrel Hill was the best neighborhood for avoiding getaway drivers as it had 18 speed humps.
-Police Arrest Data was used to gauge the chances of catching criminal getaway drivers.
-The data was analyzed to indicate the level of police presence/ law enforcement activity through the amount of arrests, change in number of arrests, and the average distances of the arrests.
-Using these metrics, we found Squirrel Hill to be the best neighborhood in Pittsburgh to avoid criminal getaway drivers.
+Along with regulating traffic and vehicle speeds, speedhumps serve as a deterrent for getaway crimes involving vehicles.
+My group coupled speedhump data with police arrest data to gauge criminal activity within each neighborhood.
+Additionally, we measured law enforcement presence in each neighborhood by analyzing the amount of arrests, the change in number of arrests over time, and the average distances between incident and arrest locations.
+Using these metrics, we found Squirrel Hill to be the safest neighborhood in Pittsburgh to avoid getaway crimes.
+We also determined the 10 safest neighborhoods and the 10 unsafest neighborhoods in Pittsburgh according to these metrics.

 ## Team Members
 - Adam Wipprecht <amw290@pitt.edu>